-After adding a plugin to the bot, one can do the same actions with it as with the interactions, and also:
+After adding a plugin to the bot, you can do the same actions with it as with the interactions, and also:

-In all the interactions of the plugin one can edit all the elements in all the tabs.
+In all the interactions of the plugin, you can edit all the elements in all the tabs.
 It should be noted that in the Extended API interaction editing some elements set by the plugin creator can be restricted (for example, URL and keys for third-party services where the plugin requests are sent can be inaccessible for editing).

 The number of interactions being in the plugin is displayed at the bottom of the plugin cell.
 Click on the counter to see and edit plugins interactions - the list of interactions will appear:

 The tab contains the following fields and elements: